pubcontrib/snrub/README.md

 > Snrub is portability-focused, language-independent, scripting programming
 > language.

+This project is the home of the Snrub programming language including a reference implementation, a collection of test cases demonstrating intended behavior, and living documentation.

 ```
 `set numbers a and b then put their sum into c`
 ("x<-" "a" #300#)